Articles on Selling by Robert Seviour

 Some salespeople are a little uncomfortable with this direct question.
 You can make it a touch more diplomatic if you prefer – ‘Mr Prospect is there anyone else we should bring into this discussion?’

-To establish ‘Need’, you can ask, ‘If we can give you what you need and the price is acceptable, when do you want to buy?’
+To establish 'Need', you can ask, 'If we can give you what you need and the price is acceptable, when would you want to buy?'

 If you enjoyed this article, take a look at my book.